What Is Rick Simpson Oil?

 The process of making RSO involves:

-- Heating the solvent (avoiding any naked flames) to get rid of all the alcohol and any other contaminants present in the solvent
+- Heating the solvent (avoiding naked flames) to get rid of all the alcohol and other contaminants present in the solvent.

-- The result is a thick, sticky, brown-black oil that can be used as you wish, including in edible form
+- The result is a thick, sticky, brown-black oil that can be used as you wish, including in the edible form.

-Please note that making RSO at home is potentially dangerous (and illegal in many places), so we do not recommend that you attempt the process.
+Please note that making RSO at home is potentially dangerous (and illegal in many places), so we do not recommend attempting the process.